A dream of spring & baked goods from Arome Bakery.

-So it’s off to central London with my partner ( co-belly ) and dog ( adventure dog belly ) in a quest for delicious food and a taste of spring!
+So it’s off to central London with my dog ( adventure dog belly ) in a quest for delicious food and a taste of spring!
 I had a good feeling about the day.
 For once the there was no engineering works on the trains and the sky was already bright blue.
 Good omens!

 “when a man is tired of London, he is tired of life; for there is in London all that life can afford.”— Samuel Johnson

-We diligently follow Google Maps through the empty streets with growing anticipation and hunger.
-Finally, we arrive at Arome.
+Diligently following Google Maps through the empty streets with growing anticipation and hunger, I finally arrive at Arome.
 The bakery uniquely fuses French technique with Asian flavours.
-I don’t think there is anywhere else like his in London?
+I don’t think there is anywhere else like this in London?
 The outside looks promising.
 There are already people waiting inside to be served.
 Arome itself is very modern – full of clean lines and minimalist design.

 Inside brings a smile.
 The delicious bakes, bronzed beauties, glisten in the early morning sunshine.
 The air is richly scented of roasted toasty coffee and heavenly scented breads.
 There are so many wonderful things here!
 Choices!
 Choices!
 I want to try everything on the Arome Bakery menu.
 Some of the delights that I didn’t try ( an excuse to go back… ) were the Pistachio Chocolate escargot, croissant with bacon & bechamel sauce, apple miso danish, almond croissant, and so much more.

 It so difficult to choose.
-We’ve decided to pick and share four things.
-I want everything, of course, but my belly and wallet are not infinite; So, terribly, we have to pick only four from this amazing selection.
+I want everything, of course, but my belly and wallet are not infinite; So, terribly, I have to pick only four from this amazing selection.
 They also sell coffees, which incidentally are very good.
-We order two flat whites to go with us.
+I order flat white to go with us.

 A couple of things to note.
 Arome Bakery are dog friendly!
 Woofer was allowed in with us.
 He also wanted to try everything on the menu.
 Maybe they should do a doogie bake? #freeideas.
 The staff were warm and friendly.
 This is something that’s always important for me.

-We walk back in the warm sun with our Arome branded paper bag full of delicious baked treats.
-We head for Embankment Park which is a small and rather lovely park next to Embankment underground station.
-Where better to enjoy our pastries than sitting enjoying the spring weather?
-So off we set.
+I walk back in the warm sun with our Arome branded paper bag full of delicious baked treats and head for Embankment Park which is a small and rather lovely park next to Embankment underground station.
+Where better to enjoy pastries than sitting enjoying the spring weather?

 Trying Arome Bakery goodies